 Students in structured degree programs may not elect to take courses on a Pass/Fail basis to be counted toward the requirements of a degree, certificate, or certification, unless designated and assigned by their academic program.
 Visiting students should not request the mark of P without first obtaining permission from the appropriate official at their home institution.
 Elementary and intermediate foreign language courses, except for American Language Program courses, cannot be taken on a Pass/Fail basis.
-An exception to this rule was made in Spring 2020 when all courses across Columbia University were graded on a Pass/Fail basis because of COVID-19.

 Students for whom the mark of P is academically acceptable may indicate this during registration or on subsequent application based on the deadline for the term, which can be found on the Academic Calendar.
 Under no circumstance may a student change from taking a course for Pass/Fail after the last day to exercise the Pass/Fail option.
 Students in the Postbaccalaureate Studies and Visiting Students Program are allowed to "uncover" a grade of Pass during the Change of Program Period of the subsequent semester via SSOL.
+Uncovered grades will factor into the student's GPA.